Meningeal syphilis: Prevention

-There are many different forms on prevention of syphilis and other sexually transmitted diseases in general.
+There are many different forms on prevention of syphilis and other sexually transmitted infections in general.
 Prevention of syphilis includes avoiding contact of bodily fluids with an infected person.
 This can be particularly difficult because syphilis is usually transmitted by people who are unaware that they have the disease because they do not have any visible sores or rashes that may denote having an infection in general.
-Being abstinent or having mutually monogamous sex with a person who is uninfected with any type of sexually transmitted disease is the greatest guarantee of not becoming infected with syphilis or any form of a sexually transmitted disease.
+Being abstinent or having mutually monogamous sex with a person who is uninfected with any type of sexually transmitted infection is the greatest guarantee of not becoming infected with syphilis or any form of a sexually transmitted infection.
 Using latex condoms can however reduce the risk of obtaining syphilis.
 In order to prevent further contamination to other individuals, benzathine penicillin is given to any contacts.
-Washing, douching, or urinating cannot prevent the transmission of a sexually transmitted disease in general.
+Washing, douching, or urinating cannot prevent the transmission of a sexually transmitted infection in general.

 Individuals obtain syphilis through a variety of circumstances.
 In general, syphilis can be transmitted from individual to individual through direct contact with sores that are present on the external genitals, vagina, rectum, anus, lips, or mouth.
-Transmission can occur through any form of sexual contact, including vaginal, anal, and oral sex.
+Transmission can occur through any form of sexual contact, including vaginal, anal, oral, and manual sex.
 In addition, women who are pregnant and infected with syphilis can transmit the disease onto their child as well.
 If transmission has occurred, it is important to check up immediately with a physician to avoid further damage.